UK school fine changes: How much will parents be fined for term-time holidays, as new rules come into force

 • The government says the new measures are important not just for children’s education, but for their wider development and mental health.

-The government will be cracking down on unauthorised school absences in just one month’s time - imposing heftier fines and stricter nationwide enforcement.
+The government is cracking down on unauthorised school absences when the new school year begins - imposing heftier fines and stricter nationwide enforcement.

 Many families opt to take their children out of school for a couple of days for family holidays to prevent blowing out the budget.
 It can often be more expensive to take children on holiday during the official school holiday period, as there is increased demand from other families.